 U18 AA and U15 AA players are expected to access their first try out within the area that has been identified by the Female Elite Hockey Model for their Resident LMHA.
 However, if extenuating circumstances warrant a move, a player may use the Elite Player Movement Application process to move to access a program outside of their identified area.
 Elite Player Movement Forms must be completed and submitted by July 1st.

 Who can sign a Player Agreement Form?

 By signing this document, the player is agreeing to register and play for that specific Member Club for the upcoming season.
-This document is viewed as binding and it is the expectation of both parties, the player and the Member Club, to uphold their portion of the agreement.
+This document is viewed as binding and it is the expectation of both parties, the player, and the Member Club, to uphold their portion of the agreement.

 Can I sign a Player Agreement Form prior to the start of the season?

 Each “AAA” Member Club can formally sign up to six players (five skaters and one goaltender) to early Player Agreements between June 15 to August 15th.
 This is done through the completion of the Player Agreement Form, signed by both parties.
 “Commitments” made without a written agreement are considered “verbal” and can be viewed as non-binding by either party.
-Players who have not signed a Player Agreement prior to the beginning of the season are encouraged to attend multiple tryout camps in order to keep all of their options open.
+Players who have not signed a Player Agreement prior to the beginning of the season are encouraged to attend multiple tryout camps to keep all their options open.